danvk/aoc2023/README.md

 - Look for a pattern in the deltas between steps
 - Do the interior tiles eventually settle into a pattern?

+There are no rocks on the edges, either in the sample input or in my input.
+I wonder if that's helpful?
+It can't be a coincidence.
+It means that eventually you'll get into a state where the edges are flip-flopping.

+The central tile in the sample quickly (less than 20 steps) settles into a flip-flop pattern where half the border tiles are set on each step.

+My input does the same thing, though it takes longer.
+What happens for other tiles?
+They start in a different state, but eventually they get to the same flip-flop pattern.

+So maybe I should detect when a tile is "full" and freeze it.
+That way I'm only considering the fringe, which should be lower-dimensional.

 ### Day 20 (10029 / 7219)

 The first part was fine, just took some care.
 I wanted to set up pointers to "next" nodes, but in retrospect that was a waste of time.
 I should have just used a hash map, I wound up needing it anyway.
 I could have used a union type since the two types of modules are so different, but I wound up just mushing the two together in a struct.